safetycircle/website/_drafts/2014-09-01-killer-in-your-pocket.md

 But if we don't control our technology, then it controls us - often putting us at risk.
 Too many people have already died, or ended up quadruplegic, or badly hurt because someone lost focus when their phone went off with a text, email, call or Facebook chime.

-### > Your phone is a potential killer hiding in your pocket, you carry it around, and it claws for your attention, day in day out.
-Mine too - that's how I know.
+### > _"Your phone is a potential killer hiding in your pocket, you carry it around, and it claws for your attention, day in day out.
+Mine too - that's how I know."_

 On work sites there are times when we MUST have "no phones".
 Does your work group ever have that conversation and agreements or rules?
 Does your supervisor ever confront this real-life safety issue?
 If so, respect it and uphold it - it could save your life and maybe someone else's.
 If not, how about identifying when the highest risk tasks are and bringing it up at the next toolbox or work group meeting?